-Tim’s first novel, Will Poole’s Island, set in 17th century Connecticut and Nantucket and published by Namelos Editions in 2014, was selected for the Bank Street College of Education’s list of Best Books of the Year.
-You can order your hardcover, paperback, or Kindle copy from Amazon, Barnes & Noble, or your own local bookstore.
+Tim’s novel, Will Poole’s Island, set in 17th century Connecticut and Nantucket, was selected for the Bank Street College of Education’s list of Best Books of the Year.
+The novel was reissued in new editions of the paperback, audiobook, and Kindle by Green Writers Press in September, 2020.

 “Immersive . . .
 This riveting portrayal of early Colonial New England shines a speculative but compelling light on the time and place.” — Kirkus Reviews

 “Weed writes colorfully and with feeling . . .
 Will Poole’s Island does several things and does them well.
 It is a sweet coming-of-age story, a riveting adventure tale, an insightful analysis of a difficult time in American history and an eloquent plea for understanding among all peoples.” — The Recorder (Greenfield, Mass)